Pokémon World Championships: Pokémon Unite Championship Series

 In January 2022, Pokémon Unite producer Masaaki Hoshino confirmed that the game would be part of the roster of games to be played at the World Championships in London.
 For the first season of the Pokémon Unite Championship Series, there will be eleven supported Regional Zones: North America, Central America, South America-East, South America-West, Europe, Oceania, Japan, South Korea, India, and the Asia-Pacific region.
 These events will only be open to players aged 16 or 18, depending on the region or country they are from.

 In each month, a series of tournaments in each Regional Zone will be held.
 Like other games in the World Championships, players will earn Championship Points based on their finishing position in that month's tournament.
 The CP can be retained by players to allow for team changes as the season carries on.
 The team with the most points qualifies for the Regional Championships, and the top teams from the Regional Championships qualify for a chance to compete at the Pokémon World Championships.

 In January 2023, there were changes to the competitive structure and Regional Zones.
 Pokémon World Championships nearly doubled available spots from 16, to 31 teams.
 Regional Zones controlled by TPCi were also changed, with Central America, South America-East and South America West being changed to LATAM North, LATAM South, and Brazil.
 TPC had also taken control of the India and Asia-Pacific Regional Zones, and split Asia-Pacific into 2 regions; Asia-Pacific East and Asia-Pacific West.
 For TPCi controlled regions, the previous month's top 4 did not auto qualify for the next month's tournament finals.
 Additionally, an extra monthly tournament was added, the April Cup.
 Championship Points were also changed to include top CP earners an invite to Pokémon World Championships, ranging from top 1 to 3 in top CP earners depending on how many invites were given for a region.
 For TPC controlled regions, their tournament circuit began in April, with 3 monthly qualifiers.
 The winners of these qualifiers then participated in Regionals to earn a spot for Pokémon World Championships.

 Among those changes, both North America and Europe were also given their first regional LAN event.
 Europe had a LAN event for their Aeos Cup series at European International Championships.
 North America were given a regional LAN event at the North America International Championships.

 In 2023, competing countries were divided into eight groups of four teams (groups A to H).
 Teams in each group play each another in a best-of-three series round-robin, with the top team advancing to the Top 8 knockout stage.
 The final draw took place virtually on the Pokémon Unite YouTube channel on July 28, 2023.
-The prize pool is $500,000 in USD will be distributed among the Top 16 finishers in the championship.
+The prize pool was $500,000 in USD and was distributed among the Top 16 finishers in the championship.